 sudo ufw default allow outgoing

-Warning: Blocking all outgoing traffic will prevent your system from making any network connections, including DNS lookups, package updates, and web requests.
-Only use this on systems where you explicitly allow each required outbound service.
+Blocking all outbound traffic also blocks DNS lookups, package updates, and ordinary web requests.
+Use this only on systems where you plan to allow every required outbound service explicitly.

 To block all outgoing connections: